 The following video gives a greater overview of these migraine phases.

 Tension and cluster headaches in general can have easily traceable causes.
-Tension headaches may be caused by additional stress or lack of sleep, while cluster headaches may be a result of dehydration.
+Tension headaches may be caused by additional stress or lack of sleep.
+Cluster headaches may be a result of dehydration.
 Migraine headaches have common triggers but are a neurological condition with no one cause.
-A person who has migraine headaches may find that their pain is triggered by a combination of factors.
+A person who has migraine headaches may find that certain factors, like foods or scents, trigger their pain.

 While tension and cluster headaches may be caused at times by these factors, an important distinguishing factor is that those who suffer from migraine vs. headache will nearly always be triggered by their particular combination of factors.
 These migraine causes include the following: